 Got some good news after returning from Istanbul.
 Gestation has formed its own distribution company and will make Delirious its first theatrical release.
 What excites me most about this is that the film will now be distributed by the same company that financed it.
 They know me.
 They know the film.
 They have as much invested in its success as I do.
 It’s still going to be risky.
-The advertising budget is microscopic; there won’t be any TV, no posters in the subway, and no billboards.
+The advertising budget is microscopic; there won’t be any newspaper ads, no TV, no posters in the subway, and no billboards.
 The film will open in 12 cities in the middle of August.
 Any further expansion will be completely dependent on press reaction and word of mouth.

 So, in May I accepted an invitation to go to the San Francisco Film Festival.
 They’d invited Delirious as the Festival’s Centerpiece Film in May and I thought going could help a possible release there.
 I had a 7am flight out of LaGuardia.
-For some reason they were playing disco music at full volume as if the plane was some mobile after-hours club.
+For some reason they were playing disco music at full volume as if the plane was some air born after-hours club.
 I asked a stewardess if she could turn it down.
 She smiled stiffly, convinced I was just a “downer” or someone so high-strung and mentally imbalanced any little thing would make me go insane.
 I turned to the white-haired man beside me and rolled my eyeballs.
 “Man, is this music loud enough?”

 He stared at me.
 “What; it’s loud?”